-The outbreak of COVID-19 can result in stress, especially for students who may be struggling to process fear and anxiety related to the disease.
-Below are some resources provided by IUSD’s Prevention and Intervention team, as part of the District’s Speak Up We Care initiative, which may be helpful for students and families.
+Due to the COVID-19 public health crisis, our students may experience a myriad of emotions.
+The loss of normalcy and connection, along with possible economic and health or other concerns can result in stress, anxiety and fear.
+It’s important to acknowledge these feelings, learn ways to manage them and access resources when needed.
+Below are some resources, services and contacts provided by IUSD’s Prevention and Intervention team, as part of the District’s Speak Up We Care initiative, which may be helpful our for students and families.

 As new information or resources are available, IUSD will update this page.
 Please check back regularly.